Starfodders/Hearth-Client/README.md

 11. Lists can repeat a suggestion, need to track which have already appeared
 12. Visual bugs tied to the sizing of the landing page image as well as the main fireplace visual
 13. Cannot alter the sound of meditation or the initial start up matchsticks on mobile, different method of adjustment
+14. Bot Nav adjusts state too much in response to scrolling, add minimum move
+15. Unclear how to navigate from Feedback/Meditation page?
+Improve tutorial

 ### API Calls
 1. (POST) Login